Chlorophytus/amdgpu-pro-opencl-installer/README.md

 # amdgpu-pro-opencl-installer
 AMD OpenCL installer scripts for Linux.
-These scripts install AMD's "legacy" (non-ROCm) OpenCL components alongside the open source amdgpu stack.
-These scripts are adapted for OpenSUSE and Fedora from the ['opencl-amd' Arch Linux package](https://aur.archlinux.org/packages/opencl-amd/).
+These scripts install AMD's "headless" OpenCL components alongside the open source amdgpu stack.
+These scripts are adapted for OpenSUSE and Fedora from the ['opencl-amd' Arch Linux package](https://aur.archlinux.org/packages/opencl-amd/), and are also adapted from the repo I forked from.

 ## Assumptions

-**This is not for Vega based hardware**.
-Please see [ROCm](https://github.com/RadeonOpenCompute/ROCm) for Vega 56, Vega 64, and Vega Frontier Edition GPUs.

-A recent AMD GPU derived from their [GCN architecture](https://en.wikipedia.org/wiki/Graphics_Core_Next) is required.
+A recent AMD GPU is required.

 [amdgpu_opencl_install.sh](/amdgpu_opencl_install.sh) has been tested against the following 64 bit rpm based distributions:

- * OpenSUSE Tumbleweed
+ * OpenSUSE Tumbleweed (as of February 3, 2021)
- * Fedora 27

 ## Prerequisites